-Early socialization is very important in order to get them familiar with people, animals and different sounds, gestures, and situations!
+Early socialization is very important in order to get them familiar with people, animals, and different sounds, gestures, and situations!
 They are not suspicious, therefore, not preferable for watching or guarding purposes.
-Siberian Huskies are not the appropriate dogs to fulfill this role as they are friendly with almost everyone and will not react differently to burglars or strangers!
+They are not the appropriate dogs to fulfill this role as they are friendly with almost everyone and will not react differently to burglars or strangers!

 They are more at peace in places of colder weathers but they do well in hotter climates too!
-In general, Siberian Huskies are friendly, full of energy and willingness to work!
+In general, they are friendly, full of energy and willingness to work!

 Siberian Husky Health Problems

-In general, Siberian Huskies are healthy.
-However, they are prone to certain diseases, like: Cataract, Corneal Dystrophy, and Progressive Retinal Atrophy.
+In general, they are healthy.
+However, they are prone to certain diseases, like Cataract, Corneal Dystrophy, and Progressive Retinal Atrophy.